mrhunsaker/Ts65DnPilots/Manuscript_Draft_Figures/Ts65Dn_ACTB.md

 ####Topological / Categorical Processing

 Method:
 Each mouse had previously been habituated to the clear and red experimental boxes.
 For the topological/categorical test, four objects were placed in a square in the box separated by 25 cm (from inner edges) and mice were allowed to explore the objects for 15 minutes.
 After a 5 min interval during which the mice were covered by a heavy cup, the front two objects were transposed, and the mouse was allowed to explore for 5 min.
 This procedure was carried out in the clear box that allowed the mouse to see the extra-maze, distal cues as well as in the red box that blocked the ability of the mouse to see these cues.
+Exploration during the last 5 min of habituation and during the 5 min test session were converted into a ratio value ranging [-1,1] to control for overall exploration.
+As such, a ratio value approaching -1 is interpreted as the mouse showing continued habituation and thus not noticing the change.
+A ratio value approaching 1 suggest the mouse dramatically explored the change.

 ![Categorical](https://raw.github.com/mrhunsaker/Ts65DnPilots/master/Manuscript_Draft_Figures/Diagrams/Clear_Topological.png?raw=TRUE)